 Background

 The dispute arose when N.B., the claimant, filed a lawsuit against her former employer, a catering company (referred to here as E.F.C.).
-The dispute centered on claims related to unpaid salaries, end-of-service benefits, and compensation for wrongful termination.
+The dispute centred on claims related to unpaid salaries, end-of-service benefits, and compensation for wrongful termination.
 N.B. alleged that E.F.C. failed to pay her due salaries and other benefits as stipulated in her employment contract.

-The Grounds of Appeal
+The Grounds of the claim

-The main issues raised in the appeal were whether E.F.C. had failed to provide the mandatory In contrast, E.F.C. contended that all dues had been settled in accordance with UAE labor law.
-They argued that N.B.’s termination was conducted legally, citing her failure to comply end-of-service benefits and whether the termination of N.B.’s employment was lawful.
-N.B. argued that she was entitled to compensation for unjust dismissal, unpaid leave compensation, and severance benefits based on her tenure with the company.
+The main issues raised was whether E.F.C. had failed to provide the mandatory In contrast, E.F.C. contended that all dues had been settled in accordance with UAE labor law.
+They argued that N.B.’s termination was conducted legally, citing her failure to comply with end-of-service benefits and whether the termination of N.B.’s employment was lawful.
+N.B. argued that she was entitled to compensation for unjust dismissal, unpaid leave compensation, and severance benefits based on her tenure with the company. with contractual requirements and disciplinary issues as grounds for termination.

 The Court's Consideration of Evidence